Tomaszu97/scanbot/src-pc/README.md

 pip 20.0.2
 Pyside2 (Qt for Python)
 ```
+---
+IMPORTANT: Install PyQtGraph from git repo (0.11 version doesnt have clear() implemented in 3d graphs)
+---

 Required ROS packages can be downloaded directly from git or apt repository.
 The most important one is __slam_gmapping__: